 Project introduction

-In terms of its own emissions, EnBW plans to become climate-neutral by 2035 and is consistently continuing the decarbonization of its generation portfolio with the rapid expansion of renewable energies.
+EnBW plans to achieve net-zero emissions within the company by 2040 and is consistently continuing the decarbonization of its generation portfolio with the rapid expansion of renewable energies.
 Due to legal requirements, all coal power plants in Germany must also be shut down by no later than 2038, including the plant in Altbach/Deizisau.
 The most important consideration in the region, however, is guaranteeing security of supply for electricity and district heating, which is why EnBW is building a controllable, hydrogen-ready combined cycle gas turbine (CCGT) plant at the site:

 - The new, gas-fired plant has an electrical output of 665 megawatts (MW) and a thermal output of around 180 MW.